Warning messageSubmissions for this form are closed.

 2017 Scholarships closed, 2018 Scholarships available soon!
-The Botball® Scholarship Policy applies to teams requesting funding directly through Botball.
+The Botball® Scholarship Policy applies to teams requesting funding directly through Botball®.
 Teams receiving funding through other companies or organizations need not participate in this process.
 For team fundraising ideas, click here.

-Botball® is a program of the KISS Institute for Practical Robotics(KIPR), and KIPR actively recruits corporate sponsors in an effort to keep registration fees down and to provide financial assistance to potential Botball teams.
+Botball® is a program of the KISS Institute for Practical Robotics(KIPR), and KIPR actively recruits corporate sponsors in an effort to keep registration fees down and to provide financial assistance to potential Botball® teams.
 Scholarships are limited and depend on available sponsors.
-We do not guarantee that we will be able to offer scholarships in all regions where Botball tournaments are held, nor do we guarantee that teams receiving scholarships in previous seasons will receive funds again or in the same amount.
+We do not guarantee that we will be able to offer scholarships in all regions where Botball® tournaments are held, nor do we guarantee that teams receiving scholarships in previous seasons will receive funds again or in the same amount.

 In an effort to include as many schools as possible, it is our policy to give scholarships in small amounts to several schools rather then large amounts to few schools.
 In addition, new teams will typically receive priority.

 We expect that teams will develop their own strategies for funding Botball and will apply for Botball® scholarships for no more then three consecutive years.